digitalservicebund/ris-norms/doc/adr/0015-linking-origin-timeboundary-targetlaws.md

   - **`<norms:geltungszeiten>`**: Defines time boundaries related to the validity of modifications and contains a list of `<norms:geltungszeit>` with:
     - An `id` attribute, serving as a reference for modifications.
     - An `art` attribute to specify the type of validity (`inkraft`, `ausserkraft`).
     - A date value, if the time boundary is defined.
-If omitted, the validity is unspecified (`unbestimmt`).
+If date is not yet known (`unbestimmt`), a string identifier chosen by the user will be used.
-  - **`<norms:verweise>`**: Represents the links between amending statements, time boundaries, target laws and also includes the type of the reference.
+  - **`<norms:verweise>`**: Represents the links between amending statements, time boundaries, and target laws, and also includes the type of the reference.
 It contains a list of `<norms:verweis>` with:
     - `<norms:typ>`: The type of the reference (e.g. `Änderungsvorschrift`, `Aufhebung`, `Teiländerung`), which is new to the whole concept.
     - `<norms:geltungszeit>`: A reference to a `norms:geltungszeit`.
     - `<norms:eid>`: The eId of the node within the `akn:body` containing the amending statement.
-    - `<norms:bezugsnorm>`: The Work-ELI of the target norm being referenced.
+    - `<norms:zielgesetz>`: The Work-ELI of the target norm being referenced.

 Example:
 ```